-For freelancers working with small or medium sized businesses however, this type of insurance may not be a must since it can be quite costly as well.
+Keep in mind though that for freelancers with small or medium sized businesses, this type of insurance is not really necessary since it does seem to cost a bit.
 As your business starts to grow though, you should definitely consider getting the freelance Professional Indemnity Insurance for yourself.

-Please note that if you have employees in your freelance business, they also need to be included in the professional liability insurance!
+Please note that if you have employees working for you in your freelance business, they also need to be included in the professional liability insurance!

 The second type of freelance liability insurance we’re looking at covers injuries occurring on your premises (your office) or if someone is injured because of your business (you bring work on the client’s office).

-Do freelancers need liability insurance?
+But do freelancers really need liability insurance?
 If a client comes over and gets bitten by your dog, falls on the toilet floor, or something similar to that, liability insurance will generally cover it.

 However, if you work from your home and don’t usually invite clients over, the risk of injuring someone at your work premises is probably not high enough to justify the expense.

-In case you are working from a home office, you might want to look at home insurance and check whether they cover your office and equipment.
+In case you are working from a home office, you might want to look into home insurance and check whether they cover your office and equipment.
 Sometimes they do, but sometimes they don’t.

-If your work equipment will cost a rather hefty sum to replace in case of a fire or a robbery, so this type of precaution measure will cover it.
+If your work equipment will cost a rather hefty sum to replace in case of a fire or a robbery, this type of insurance will cover it.
 It really depends on the tech you have – a 1,000 dollar laptop alone probably doesn’t justify contents insurance.

 These types of insurance are probably more familiar to you.
 As a freelancer or self-employed, your health insurance will not be as affordable as that of regular employees.
-The exact amount does health insurance cost for you depends, health insurance rates depend on each individual.
+The exact amount however, depends on each individual.

 In any case, you might want to consider joining a group for health insurance, like the Freelancer Union (US) or The Editorial Freelancers Organization, for example.
 Joining such a “guild” will help you get health insurance at a price you can afford.